Bill Cosby: Early life and further education

-Cosby was born on July 12, 1937, in Philadelphia, Pennsylvania.
+William Henry Cosby Jr. was born on July 12, 1937, in Philadelphia.
 He is one of four sons of Anna Pearl (née Hite), a maid, and William Henry Cosby Sr., who served as a mess steward in the U.S. Navy.

 Cosby was the class president as well as captain of both the baseball and track-and-field teams at Mary Channing Wister Public School in Philadelphia.
 Teachers noted his propensity for joking around instead of studying, and he described himself as the class clown.
-At FitzSimons Junior High School, Cosby acted in plays and continued to compete in sports.
 Cosby attended Philadelphia's Central High School, a magnet school and academically rigorous college prep school, where he ran track and played baseball, football, and basketball.
 He transferred to Germantown High School but failed the tenth grade.

 In 1956, Cosby enlisted in the Navy and served as a hospital corpsman at the Marine Corps Base Quantico in Virginia; at Naval Station Argentia in Newfoundland, Canada; and at the National Naval Medical Center in Maryland.
 He worked in physical therapy with Navy and Marine Corps personnel who were injured during the Korean War.
 He served until 1960 and became a petty officer 3rd class.

-Cosby earned his high school equivalency diploma through correspondence courses and was awarded a track-and-field scholarship to Temple University in 1961.
+Cosby earned his high school equivalency diploma (HSED) through correspondence courses and was awarded a track-and-field scholarship to Temple University in 1961.
 At Temple, he studied physical education while he ran track and played fullback on the college's football team.
 Cosby began bartending at a Philadelphia club, where he earned bigger tips by making the customers laugh.
-He then began performing on stage, and left his university studies to pursue a career in comedy.
+He then began performing on stage and left his university studies to pursue a career in comedy.

 Cosby resumed his formal education in 1971.
 Temple University granted him his bachelor's degree on the basis of what it referred to as life experience.
 He then began graduate work at UMass Amherst, receiving his Master of Arts (MA) degree in 1972.

-He returned to UMass Amherst, and in 1976, while producing Fat Albert and the Cosby Kids, he earned his Doctor of Education (Ed.D) degree.
+He returned to UMass Amherst, and in 1976, while producing Fat Albert and the Cosby Kids, he earned his Doctor of Education (Ed.D.) degree.
 His dissertation was titled An Integration of the Visual Media Via 'Fat Albert And The Cosby Kids' into the Elementary School Curriculum as a Teaching Aid and Vehicle to Achieve Increased Learning.